 Since I get to travel and speak at international conferences, people come up to me and say, "If Mercedes can, we can too."
 At least three friends that I made over the last year have been inspired to get out there and try.
 I am happy to see more Guatemalans and Latin American speakers at conferences.

-Last year, I talked about JWTs and now I see many guys trying to better understand how JWTs work and all the possible scenarios where they can use them.
+Last year, I talked about JWTs and now I see many people trying to better understand how JWTs work and all the possible scenarios where they can use them.

 After inspiring others, being able to support the community, travel, and discover new places is a huge plus.